The Devil Is Alive and Well

 In The Dark Sacrament, co-authors David M. Kiely and Christina McKenna recount ten contemporary cases of demon possession, haunted houses, and exorcisms, and profile the work of two living, active exorcists.
 This book is a suspense-filled journey into the bizarre.

 I find tales of the paranormal extremely interesting.
 The Dark Sacrament is a very entertaining book and did not disappoint.
 I would much rather read on topics of this sort that have the possibility of truth (or some version of it) for their entertainment value.
 And who knows?
 The claims could be true.
 Humans really know a lot less than many of us claim to.

-Other stories include the crazy neighbour who freaks out and goes wild which was amusing (I have a sick sense of humour at times), and the spooky story of a family harassed by evil spirits banging incessantly on the wall of the home among many other things, that if you imagined them happening to you would be quite creepy.
+Other stories include the crazy neighbor who freaks out and goes wild which was amusing (I have a sick sense of humor at times), and the spooky story of a family harassed by evil spirits banging incessantly on the wall of the home among many other things, that if you imagined them happening to you would be quite creepy.

 I found it an excellent read.